sumitalp/employee-management/Readme.md

 ### Author: Ahsanuzzaman Khan

 Description:
-How to call mysql query from Nodejs / SocketIO.
+How to call mysql query from Node.js / SocketIO.
-This is a basic employee management project to understand nodejs.
+This is a basic employee management project to understand node.js.
 This project shows us how to add, edit & show a lists.

-Tags: nodejs, socketio, mysql
+Tags: node.js, socket.io, mysql

 ### installation:
 - install nodejs (nodejs.org)